AI For Property Management Odor Complaint Calls

 Fewer vague repeat callbacks

-Staff see the odor type, location, timing, repeat-complaint context, proof, resident impact, and access notes before calling back.
+Staff see the odor type, location, timing, repeat-complaint context, proof, resident impact, owner pressure, and access notes before calling back.

 Better owner updates

-Owner-facing language starts with what was reported, what proof exists, whether a vendor path was routed, and what is still unknown.
+Owner-facing language starts with what was reported, what proof exists, whether a vendor path started, and what is still unknown.

 Cleaner vendor handoffs